klauer/epics-sumo-mirror/doc/reference-sumo-db.rst

 Parameter MODULES is a list of :term:`modulespecs` that specifies the :term:`modules` and :term:`versions` to operate on.

-If called with option "--savedb", the db file is overwritten with the result.

 cloneversion [MODULE] [OLD-VERSION] [NEW-VERSION]
 +++++++++++++++++++++++++++++++++++++++++++++++++